Skip to content

 Paul in Ephesus

 1 While Apollos was at Corinth, Paul took the road through the interior and arrived at Ephesus.
-There he found some disciples 2 and asked them, “Did you receive the Holy Spirit when19:2 Or after you believed?”
+There he found some disciples 2 and asked them, “Did you receive the Holy Spirit when you believed?”

 Leave a Reply